-In accordance with NACUBO bylaws, the proposed dues increase will be presented for a vote on July 15 at the annual business meeting for primary representatives.
-Invitations to this meeting will be distributed to eligible primary representatives, and more information is available under the Education tab at www.nacuboannualmeeting.org.
+In accordance with NACUBO bylaws, the recommendation will be presented for a vote at the annual business meeting for primary representatives at the NACUBO 2014 Annual Meeting.
+Invitations to this meeting will be distributed to eligible primary representatives.

 NACUBO CONTACT Primary representatives with invoice questions may contact Kristin Witters, manager of member services, 202.861.2560, email@example.com.

-NACUBO offers members a variety of products to help their institutions in several areas, including continuous improvement, investment pools, and strategy and business operations.
-Here are some of the items that are available:
+NACUBO offers members a variety of products they can use to help their institutions in several areas, including continuous improvement, investment pools, and strategy and business operations.
+Following are some of the items that are available.

 Organizational Development Series

 The series of six programs assists organizations in developing the expertise necessary to address immediate and long-term issues and maintain organizational excellence over time.
-Each program includes materials for a facilitator as well as materials for participants.
+Members can purchase the materials as a single topic, grouped in bundles of three, or the entire set.
 Topics in the series include:

 - Facilitating Focus Groups.